MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/index.md

 ## Reviewing Results

-Once you’ve created a test, we will begin to generate a report called “Daily A/B Test KPI Report” each day.
-This will give you key KPIs by player bucket for each test you’re currently running.
+Once you’ve created a test, we will begin to generate a daily report referred to as the Daily A/B Test KPI Report.
+This will give you key KPIs by player bucket for each test you are currently running.

 We recommend letting this report run for at least a few days, to get a baseline before configuring store overrides.
 We partition your users based on their PlayFab IDs, which are randomly assigned at creation time.
 Due to the probabilistic assignment of players, it is unlikely that the KPI will be uniform at the beginning of the test.